 Situation Recommended Action The AC adapter and a power outlet are available.
 Plug the AC adapter into the computer, and then connect to the main power supply.
 Save all necessary files.
 Resume work.
 Turn off the computer if you want to recharge the battery rapidly.
-The AC adapter or a power outlet is unavailable.
-Save all necessary files.
-Close all applications.
-Turn off the computer.
+1. Save all necessary files.
+2. Close all applications.
+3. Turn off the computer.